robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-4-ect-theory.md

 I asked those pupils to work with me so I could provide additional explicit instruction and support pupils through guided practice.
 Children worked at a gradual pace meaning content coverage may not be at a greater depth as compared to their peers, but meeting their needs is the priority.
 Being able to remain flexible, showing children step by step what is expected of them through thorough modelling, and allowing the children to use practical equipment such as analogue clocks was key to building their confidence.

-Adapting my lesson to respond to pupils' needs helped to ensure the 5/6 target pupils I worked with developed a strong foundational understanding of time.
+Adapting my lesson to respond to pupils’ needs helped to ensure the 5/6 target pupils I worked with developed a strong foundational understanding of time.
 This meant they were able to achieve meaningful success in the lesson.
 I try to ensure I work with a variety of pupils through this method either to support or extend their understanding.
-For example, when reviewing pupils' work following that lesson, I identified a group of pupils who had got all of their answers correct.
+For example, when reviewing pupils’ work following that lesson, I identified a group of pupils who had got all of their answers correct.
 So, next lesson I planned to work with them to extend their learning further by providing them with more reasoning and problem-solving questions.
 These questions included multi-steps to increase their independence and thinking skills.

 I find that by working with different pupils throughout the week, I can meet the needs of all pupils in my class.
 This ensures all pupils get the opportunity to work with an adult, helping them to self-regulate their learning.
 It also helps to prevent any stigma being attached to working with the class teacher.
-I find this has a positive impact on pupils' motivation and their attitudes towards learning.
+I find this has a positive impact on pupils’ motivation and their attitudes towards learning.

 {/details}